astronomer/orbis-docs/docs/modules/api/houston.md

 This class encapsulates all interactions with the [Houston API](https://www.astronomer.io/docs/software/houston-api):

 - Handles authentication and request headers
-- Provides methods for various API endpoints (deployments, organization, workspaces)
+- Provides methods for various API endpoints (base_domain, workspaces, deployments)
 - Implements error handling and response validation

 ### Utility Functions

 Several utility functions build upon the CoreAPI class to provide higher-level functionality:

-- `get_organization_metadata`: Retrieves organization name and associated namespaces
+- `get_organization_metadata`: Retrieves BASEDOMAIN and associated namespaces
 - `get_cluster_wise_deployments`: Groups deployments by clusters
 - `get_deployment_wise_queues`: Fetches detailed information about worker queues for each deployment

-## Leveraging Astro API for Deployment Data
+## Leveraging Houston API for Deployment Data

 The module efficiently utilizes the Astro API to gather comprehensive deployment information:

-1. **Organization-Level Data**:
+1. **Cluter-Level Data**:
-    - Retrieves all deployments associated with an organization
-    - Fetches organization metadata
+    - Fetches BASEDOMAIN metadata
-    - Retrieves a list of all namespaces within the organization
+    - Retrieves a list of all namespaces within the cluster
-    - Obtains workspace details for an organization
+    - Obtains workspace details for a cluster
     - Groups deployments by their associated worksapces
     - Gathers detailed metadata for each deployment
     - Extracts information about executor type, scheduler configuration, and worker queues